-Founder and Managing Partner of Wildeboer Dellelce LLP, one of Canada’s premier corporate, securities and business transactions law firms.
-Perry practises in the areas of securities, corporate finance and M&A, offering a unique blend of legal and corporate finance experience combined with hands-on business management experience across a wide range of sectors including technology, natural resources and financial services.
-Perry is the Chair of the NEO Exchange, Canada’s newest stock exchange, and a Director of Mount Logan Capital Inc. and Mind Medicine, Inc. He is extremely involved in the community and charity.
+Perry is a founder and managing partner of Wildeboer Dellelce LLP, one of Canada’s premier corporate, securities and business transactions law firms.
+Perry practises in the areas of securities, corporate finance and mergers and acquisitions.
+Perry offers a unique blend of legal and corporate finance experience combined with hands-on business management experience across a wide range of sectors including technology, natural resources and financial services.
+Perry is the Chair of the NEO Exchange, Canada’s newest stock exchange and a Director of Mount Logan Capital Inc. He is extremely involved in the community and charity.
 His current mandates include being past chair and current member of the Board of Directors of the Sunnybrook Foundation and the Chair of the Board of Directors of the Canadian Olympic Foundation.
-Perry has been recognized by Lexpert® as a Repeatedly Recommended lawyer and as one of Canada’s leading practitioners in the area of Technology Transactions in the 2012–2021 editions of The Canadian Legal Lexpert® Directory.
+Perry has been recognized by Lexpert® as a Repeatedly Recommended lawyer and as one of Canada’s leading practitioners in the area of Technology Transactions in the 2012–2022 editions of The Canadian Legal Lexpert® Directory.
 Also included in the Lexpert® Special Edition – Leading Canadian Lawyers in Global Mining.

 On July 31, 2018, Galaxy Digital Holdings Ltd. (Galaxy) completed an arrangement transaction pursuant to which Bradmer Pharmaceuticals Inc., Galaxy Digital LP and First Coin Capital Corp. combined to form a new enterprise in the blockchain, digital asset and cryptocurrency space.